 On the way, he paused at a shop to get cigarettes and casually noted out loud, “This man is NEVER at his station.”
-Ben threw down some amount of rupees, tucked the money on the mans desk, helped himself to a pack of cigarettes, and continued.
+Ben tucked some money on the mans desk, helped himself to a pack of cigarettes, and continued.
 As he continued walking, he gently let his hand graze over a street cows nose.

 I was mesmerized.
 “He has to be doing this on purpose.”
 I thought.

 We sat inside a small café overlooking the Ganges river and enjoyed masala chai over amazing conversations.
 We spoke about anything and everything.
 Our past travels, our pasts in general, our likes and dislikes, goals, dreams, it was an effortless flow of conversation, and we were feeling closer to each other with every moment.

 The early day became late afternoon, and we became inseparable.
 We spent the evening side by side as we went to a variety of lively social gatherings together.
 We spent the night embracing each other and sharing intimacy.